MarshallUCyber/afflux/README.md

 - **Segments**: Single units of data written to a volume.
 - **References**: Allow objects to refer to other objects using URIs or URLs.
 - **Universal Resolver**: Collects and resolves attributes for different AFF4 Objects.

+### CASE Support

+Afflux supports the [Cyber-investigation Analysis Standard Expression (CASE)](https://https://caseontology.org/) Ontology standard.
+CASE is a community-developed evolving standard that provides a structured (ontology-based) specification for representing information commonly analyzed and exchanged by people and systems during investigations involving digital evidence.
+The power of CASE is that it provides a common language to support automated normalization, combination and validation of varied information sources to facilitate analysis and exploration of investigative questions (who, when, how long, where).
+In addition to representing tool results, CASE ensures that analysis results can be traced back to their source(s), keeping track of when, where and who used which tools to perform investigative actions on data sources.

+## Funding

+Afflux was supported by funding from the [United States Secret Service National Computer Forensics Institute (NCFI)](https://ncfi.usss.gov)